Wolves of Ashta: First victims

-The first officially recognised victim was a boy of eight, killed in the village of Foodra near Dodi Ghati, on the third week of November.
+The first officially recognised victim was a boy of eight, killed in the village of Foodra near Dodi Ghati, in the third week of November.
 The boy was playing near his family's jowar field, when one of the wolves grabbed him and carried him into the forest.
 The boy's parents, brandishing a lathi, pursued the wolf, which upon seeing them, left the child, who was by then dead, with his abdominal cavity torn open.

 The second victim was a baby boy taken from the village of Amala Majju.
 The child had been left in a sari hammock whilst his mother worked in the nearby fields.
 Upon returning to feed her son, she found the hammock empty.
 A search party was organised, and after a few hours of fruitless searching, a splash of blood was found on a leaf.
 A little further, the child's bloodied clothing was found caught on a Lantana bush.
 The villagers brought the matter to the attention of the Dodi Forest Officials, who passed the information onto the Ashta Range Officer, who in turn informed the District Forest Officer at Sehore.
 The Officer sent officials to the village, who upon inspecting the site of the killing, found the tracks of a large male wolf.

 First hunting strategy

 A group of hunters and government men, intent on formulating a strategy to tackle the wolf, congregated at a house in the village of Dodi, situated on the banks of the Dudhi river which was at the heart of the wolf's killing range.
-Among them were Ajay Singh Yadav the Collector of the Sehore District, Bruno D’cruz the district superintendent of police, Chaudhry the Divisional Forest Officer and his two assistants Shrivastava and Naqvi, and Kaurav the Sub Divisional Officer of Ashta.
+Among them were Ajay Singh Yadav, the Collector of the Sehore District, Bruno D’cruz the district superintendent of police, Chaudhry the Divisional Forest Officer and his two assistants Shrivastava and Naqvi, and Kaurav the Sub Divisional Officer of Ashta.
 It was decided that baits in the form of goats and sheep would be tied up at waterholes or game trails frequented by the man-eater in Rupahera, Amla Mazzu, Gwala, Arnia Gazi and the Dodi Plateau.
-Shikaris with 12 gauge shotguns would sit over these baits.
+Shikaris with 12-gauge shotguns would sit over these baits.
 Police pickets would be posted at all affected villages to boost morale, and mobile patrolling parties would move through the area at all times.
 These strategies had no effect on the killings, which continued regardless.